papivot/pace-docs/PKS Bootcamp prep.md

 The following artifacts needs to be available before the start of the bootcamp -

  - Ops Manager with PKS installed and configured.
+The recommended option is GCP as it is easy to deploy, manage and the lease expensive of the public clouds.
+Pivotal employees connected thru the VPN can request a PKS environment in GCP thru [Toolsmith](https://environments.toolsmiths.cf-app.com/home)
- - Jumpbox/bastion host with access to the PKS environment (preferably Ubuntu Linux) with the following binaries installed
+ - Jumpbox/bastion host with access to the PKS environment (preferably Ubuntu Linux) with the following binaries installed -
 		- Kubectl
 		- pks
 		- jq